 Alec Brenner, Harvard University/Yale University

-The rock layers’ magnetic record shows that a chunk of the craton in Australia shifted northward over the course of a few million years, while part of the craton in South Africa stayed stationary.
-Such motion is exciting because it “suggests there’s likely to be a plate boundary between the two [cratons],” says Michael Brown, a University of Maryland emeritus geologist who was not involved in the study.
+To find such traces, the team analyzed rock samples from remote parts of Western Australia and South Africa.
+These regions contain some of the planet’s oldest cratons, chunks of now stable crust that have survived billions of years of grinding and melting processes and that form the building blocks of continents.
+The rock layers’ magnetic record shows the shifting of a chunk of the craton in Australia while part of the craton in South Africa stayed still.
+Such motion is exciting because it “suggests there’s likely to be a plate boundary between the two [cratons],” says Michael Brown, a University of Maryland emeritus geologist, who was not involved in the study.

 Alec Brenner, Harvard University/Yale University